wa5znu/demcusensor/README.md

 - powerOffSensor: move delay out to loop, to reduce embedded delays, which are harder to account for.
-- move secrets (API key and Wifi) out to secrets.h you should copy secrets.h.example to secrets.h and edit .gitignore protects secrets.h from commit
+- move secrets (API key and Wifi) out to secrets.h cp secrets.h.example to secrets.h ed .secrets.h
+  echo "secrets.h" >> .gitignore

+## WA5ZNU Work in progress:
+- adding MQTT support, as in this [https://www.instructables.com/A-Low-cost-IoT-Air-Quality-Monitor-Based-on-Raspbe/](Instructables) article.

 # demcusensor
 NodeMCU based PM2.5 monitoring application for PMS5003 dust sensor.